KieranWebDev/KieranWebDev/README.md

 Hi everyone 👋

-I'm about a student on the current School of Code Bootcamp program.
+I'm a student on the current School of Code Bootcamp program.

 I have been an ESL Teacher for the past 8 years, working in over 6 countries.
 I am know looking to make a career-change into tech and am excited about the new opportunities ahead.